Bilal-pasha/Media-Project/src/layouts/MDX/Strategic-Consulting/CrisisCommunication.md

               respond in an instant when it lands at your doorstep.
 Sometimes, despite your best efforts, you can’t head off adverse publicity.
-              But often, clients can get in front of the headline, crafting a message that limits reputational damage and busines s impact.
+              But often, clients can get in front of the headline, crafting a message that limits reputational damage and business impact.
 The key is speed.
 Don’t wait to prepare your business or brand;
-              contact us today
+              contact us today.
             </p>